Vincit/objection.js/doc/api/query-builder/other-methods.md

 This method takes one argument (the owner(s) of the relation) and it can have any of the following types:

-- A single identifier (may be composite)
+- A single identifier (can be composite)
-- An array of identifiers (may be composite)
+- An array of identifiers (can be composite)
 - A [QueryBuilder](/api/query-builder/)
 - A model instance.
 - An array of model instances.